a house in three parts

 in-progress

-this home site sits atop a forested hill, the surrounding landscape dotted with stone walls tracing the property boundaries of 19th-century farm estates. these properties evolved to include guest houses, barns, and utilitarian structures, forming loose architectural ensembles rather than singular buildings.
+sited atop a forested hill next to an audubon sanctuary, this house sits alone in the landscape.
+The surrounding properties are dotted with stone walls tracing the property boundaries of 19th-century farm estates. these properties evolved to include guest houses, barns, and utilitarian structures, forming loose architectural ensembles rather than singular buildings.

-the clients envisioned the house as a retreat from urban life, drawn to the area’s rich vernacular and commitment to land conservation. they prioritized low-carbon, energy-efficient strategies and resilient design, responding to the site’s moderate wildfire risk.
+the clients envisioned the house as a retreat from urban living, drawn to the area’s rich vernacular traditions and commitment to land conservation. they prioritized low-carbon, energy-efficient strategies and wildfire resiliency.

 interior spaces are organized around biophilic design principles, emphasizing natural materials, abundant daylight, and framed views of the surrounding forest. moments of funky material expression punctuate key spaces, balancing character with restraint.